sumitmalik51/BAST306T-Labs/lab01/Lab 01 Configure Pipeline to run EasyRepro Tests and Review Insights.md

    <img src="https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/ADO-BAST306T-Build.JPG" style="zoom:50%;" />

 1. Since we have a new project we should not be seeing any pipelines yet.
-Confirm you see this and click **New Pipeline**:
+Confirm you see this and click **New Pipeline** or **Create Pipeline**:

    <img src="https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/ADO-BAST306T-Build-NewPipelineButton.JPG" style="zoom:50%;" />